rcbops/rackspace_privatecloud_jobs/software-dev.md

-# Software Developer - Openstack
+# Software Developer - OSAD/RPC

 Be a part of history in the making in the cloud community with OpenStack and Rackspace Private Cloud!
 OpenStack is a collection of open source technologies for